Petraea/dagobah-training/sessions/05-reference-genomes/ex1-reference-genomes.md

   * Install the fetch genome all fasta data manager.

 * View in the file system where the various elements land.
-Have a look in the configuration files located in config directory under Galaxy root.
+Have a look in the configuration files located in config directory.

 *shed_data_manager_conf.xml*